There’s nothing worse than knowing you have a problem with sex, but not talking about it openly with your partner.

 However, there’s one key thing which in my opinion will make whatever you say sound considerably better.
 In my case it went a little like this:

 “…it’s something I’m working on, and if you’re willing to go with a few suggestions I have, we’ll have an amazing time…”

-The thing is, by the time I got round to first talking about it, I had started doing some serious research (as you are now, I hope).
+The thing is, by the time I got round to first talking about it, I had started doing some serious research.
 And I had a lot of good ideas about what would make things better.

 This gave both me and her confidence.
 I don’t think it’s helpful to tell a woman you aren’t great in bed, and just leave it at that.
 What’s she supposed to do with that information?